-I had to create a digital marketing strategy that worked for my clients and something that could be replicated for various other businesses even my employers.
+I had to create a digital marketing strategy that worked for my clients and something that could be replicated for various other businesses even organizations I worked for full-time.
 One day I sat down, turned on the airplane mode and started brainstorming for the product I had to promote.
 Finally I came up with something that made sense and was in a shape that could be presented to clients.
 Years gone by and I kept polishing my strategy and I became better at what I did.
 Here’s how I go about creating a digital marketing strategy.

 Where do I Start?

-That’s what I thought too in the beginning.
 Now, after all these years my advice is, always start from the scratch!
-It doesn’t matter if you’re building a digital marketing strategy for a startup or an established business, you, as a marketer need to start right from the beginning.
+It doesn’t matter if you’re building a digital marketing plan for a startup or an established business, you, as a marketer need to start right from the beginning.
 And, that’s how we’ll start today!